Secrets of the Heart (film)

 Secrets of the Heart (Secretos del corazón) is a 1997 Spanish film.
-The film was a Box Office hit in Spain grossing ESP 711,092,434.
+The film was a box office hit in Spain, grossing ESP 711,092,434.
 It was nominated for the Academy Award for Best Foreign Language Film at the 70th Academy Awards.

-Plot

-During the holidays, Javi and his older brother Juan go to a mountain village.
-There Javi is attracted by a secret, concealed in the closed room where his father died.
-The child's curiosity will be satisfied and will lead him to a surprising discovery.
+Synopsis

+In 1960s Spain, 9-year-old Javi and his friend Carlos are both fascinated and scared by an empty house in their village.
+Javi's older brother insists a crime was once committed there, and eerie voices are sometimes heard.

+The mystery captivates Javi, especially as it seems linked to his father's death, who used to meet a mysterious woman there.
+Returning to their secluded mountain home, Javi finds another locked room, shrouded in secrecy.
+As he investigates, he uncovers adult secrets and lies.